asadagha24/ClimateWins-ML/README.md

 Within this repository, you will find the following folders to maintain logical organization:

-**01 Project Management**
-   - Contains the project brief and related documentation
+**01 Project Management:** Contains the project brief and related documentation

-**02 Data**
-   - Contains raw data
+**02 Data:** Contains raw data

-**03 Scripts**
-- Python scripts for data cleaning, feature engineering, and model training.
+**03 Scripts:** Python scripts for data cleaning, feature engineering, and model training.
 Contains subfolders:
 - Supervised: Scripts for supervised machine learning models.
 - Unsupervised: Scripts for any unsupervised learning approaches.

-**04 Sent To Client**
-- Contains all reports and presentations for stakeholders.
+**04 Sent To Client:** Contains all reports and presentations for stakeholders.

 ## Data Sources